-Figure 3 - Details of a tables group
+Figure 4 - Details of a tables group

-A first line repeats information already displayed on the groups list: number of tables and sequences, type and state.
+A first line repeats information already displayed on the groups list: number of tables and sequences, type, state and disk space used by its log tables.

 This line is followed by the group's comment if any has been stored for this group.